 - 1/4 teaspoon minced chives

 - Sprinkle chicken with salt and pepper.
-In a large skillet, cook chicken in oil over medium heat for 5-7 minutes on each side or until a meat thermometer reaches 170°; drain.
+In a large skillet, cook chicken in oil over medium heat for 5-7 minutes on each side or until a thermometer reaches 170°; drain.
 Remove and keep warm.

 - Add butter and lime juice to the skillet; cook and stir until butter is melted.
 Stir in dill and chives.
 Drizzle over chicken.
 Yield: 4 servings.